Groen Sebenza Programme – Growing our Future

 The Groen Sebenza opportunity

 Groen Sebenza is based on an “incubator model” giving 800 participating youth workplace experience through a structured mentoring programme, together with skills development and training opportunities for a period of two-and-a-half (2½) years.
-Five hundred and fifty-five (555) graduates and 245 school leavers (with matric certificate) referred to as ‘pioneers’ will be placed with one of the 44 partner organisations for the duration of the project.
-The project commenced in May 2013 and will come to an end in December 2015.
+Five hundred and fifty-five (555) graduates and 245 school leavers (with matric certificate) referred to as ‘pioneers’ were placed with one of the 43 partner organisations for the duration of the project.
+The project commenced in May 2013 and will come to an end in October 2015.

 Criteria used for recruitment: